chocolatey/choco/.github/ISSUE_TEMPLATE.md

 ### Output Log
 <!--
 When including the log information, please ensure you have run the command with --debug --verbose.
-It provides important information for determining your issue
+It provides important information for determining an issue

 - Make sure there is no sensitive data shared.
 - We need ALL output, not just what you may believe is relevant.